-|2016||30 May||Mon||Memorial Day||National|
+|2022||30 May||Mon||Memorial Day||National|

-- Many will wear or put on display red poppies on this day as a symbol of fallen soldiers.
-This tradition grew out of the famous poem by Canadian John McCrae known as In Flander’s Fields, which he was inspired to write upon seeing red poppies growing over the graves of World War I soldiers.
-You may well hear this poem’s opening lines quoted on Memorial Day:
+Many wear or put on display red poppies on this day.
+This tradition grew out of the famous poem by Canadian John McCrae known as “In Flander’s Fields,” which he was inspired to write upon seeing red poppies growing over the graves of World War I soldiers.